don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

     \COPY sensor_data(device, measurement, reading, recorded_at) FROM '/tmp/farm.csv' DELIMITER ',' CSV HEADER;
     exit

+---
-** End of information only section **
+**End of information only section**
+---

-Each of you has database on the timescale server.
+Each student has database on the timescale server.
 Your database name matches your username.
 The timescale extension has enabled for your database.
 This means that you can create your own hypertables.

 Create a standard table